 One solution to regulating access is to select locking systems where keys can’t be easily copied.
 This ensures individuals can’t readily make copies of keys while in their possession for use at a later date.
 Patented keys carry legal protection, preventing copies being made without proof of ownership, while restricted keys are unlikely to be copied due to their unusual design and unique mechanical features.

-Many of these systems can also be master keyed so managers for instance have access to all levels or their individual offices while other staff can only enter certain rooms.
+Many of these access control systems can also be master keyed so managers for instance have access to all levels or their individual offices while other staff can only enter certain rooms.
 Often with such systems if a key is lost or stolen a lock can be reconfigured and a new key issued, saving time and long-term maintenance expense.

 In some instances electronic access systems would be the ideal choice – key fobs, coded entry or swipe cards can be given to employees to gain access and prevent unauthorised entry and some can double as identity tags for manned reception desks.
 These systems are a relatively inexpensive option for businesses with a large number of employees or in a building with a number of businesses within it.